budget-munchies/budget-munchies.github.io/index.md

 Reviewer 2: "I like the design a lot.
 I think it looks like a restaurant.
 Wouldn't this be better as a phone app?
 If you made this into a phone app it would be more applicable to college students I think.
 If I wa smaking this, I would have a section where people could leave reviews or notes on the recipes.
 Kind of like when you go to a recipe site, people will write in the comments "this recipe sucked" or "this didn't work out for me".
 That way, people can explain if the got a problem, someone can say how they fixed it or different ingredient changes.
 Oh I think having a converter would be good, so you can adjust recipe to show ingredient quantity to make for different serving amounts."

+Reviewer 3:  "I recommend changing the font.
+The website looks really old.
+I think having some sort of interactive features or something to make it look up to date would make it more appealing.
+The text would look better if it was white instead of the muted color you have now.
+It would stand out and grab attention more."

 # Developer Guide
 This guide is an explanation of how to download, install, and run the system via github, meteor, and terminal/command line.